AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 ## Overview

-Line Series is usually used to show a some parameter changing in time or in dependency of some other changing parameter or categories, which values are used as values on X-axis.
-Lines are popular in describing statistical information, such as birth rates, currency rates changing, temperature and so on.
-Read more about Line Series in the [Line Series tutorial](../../Basic_Chart_Types/Line_Chart).
+JumpLine Series are quite alike Column or StepLine Series, but the difference is in points view: while the points of Column Series are columns, the points of Line Series are simple points connected with line segments, the JumpLine Series uses line segments of the value height - like columns with no width.
+Read more about JumpLine Series in the [JumpLine Series tutorial](../../Basic_Chart_Types/JumpLine_Chart).

-The main difference between usual Line Series and Line Series in Stocks is in amount of information displayed.
-Stocks are intended to show far much more information than basic charts, so some features are different due to this reason.
-Let's now consider using Lines in Stocks.
+The main difference between basic JumpLine Series and JumpLine Series in Stocks is in amount of information displayed.
+Stocks are intended to show bigger amount of information than basic charts, so some features are different due to this reason.
+Let's now consider using JumpLine Series in Stocks.

-## AnyStock Line Series Adjustment
+## AnyStock JumpLine Series Adjustment

-Before looking at some methods in stocks, it's necessary to add some data.
+Before considering the series in stocks, it's necessary to add some data.

 ### Data

-The data in stocks should be table-formatted, though there are two ways of setting it: as array of arrays or as array of objects.
+The data in stocks should be formatted as table, though there are two ways of setting it: as array of arrays or as array of objects.
 Using the first way, you define the values only and then map the dataSet.
 In the second case you need to name each value and then map the dataSet as well.
 Let's create two samples with the same data differently arranged.

 ```
 // set the data
 table = anychart.data.table();
 table.addData([
-    ['2016-01-01T12:00:00', 1.0860],
-    ['2016-01-04T12:00:00', 1.0832],
-    ['2016-01-05T12:00:00', 1.0780],
-    ['2016-01-06T12:00:00', 1.0781],
-    ['2016-01-07T12:00:00', 1.0936],
-    ['2016-01-08T12:00:00', 1.0932]
+    ['2004-01-02', 29955800],
+    ['2004-01-05', 38892100],
+    ['2004-01-06', 43684400],
+    ['2004-01-07', 48757500]
 ]);

 // map the data